coolOrangeLabs/powerflc-samples/Sample.TransferFileBOMs/README.md

 ## Settings
 ### Workspace and Unique Fields
-The selected **Workspace** is used to transfer item and BOM data from Vault to Fusion Lifecycle.
+The selected **Workspace** is used to transfer item and BOM data from Vault to Fusion 360 Manage.
 A field from this workspace must be chosen as Unique Identifier.
 Typically, this field represents the item number.
 The unique Vault Property defaults to **Part Number** in Vault.

 ### Workflow Settings
 ![image](https://user-images.githubusercontent.com/5640189/142255486-745417bc-6807-4396-a865-9e3fc8d513dc.png)

 #### Upload File Attachments
-If set to "True" all files attached to a file in Vault are be uploaded as attachment to the corresponding Fusion Lifecycle item
+If set to "True" all files attached to a file in Vault are be uploaded as attachment to the corresponding Fusion 360 Manage item

 #### Upload Parent Drawing Attachments
-If set to "True" all files attached to the **parent drawing** of a file in Vault are be uploaded as attachment to the corresponding Fusion Lifecycle item
+If set to "True" all files attached to the **parent drawing** of a file in Vault are be uploaded as attachment to the corresponding Fusion 360 Manage item

 ### Field Mappings
 An "Item Field Mapping" is available.
-Values from the file properties chosen in **Vault File Property** column will be copied to the Fusion Lifecycle fields chosen in the **Fusion Lifecycle Item Field** column when an item is created or updated in Fusion Lifecycle.
+Values from the file properties chosen in **Vault File Property** column will be copied to the Fusion 360 Manage fields chosen in the **Fusion 360 Manage Item Field** column when an item is created or updated in Fusion 360 Manage.

 *Note: A BOM field mapping is not present in the powerFLC Configuration Manager but can be adjusted in the script file "**C:\ProgramData\coolOrange\powerJobs\Jobs\Sample.TransferFileBOMs.ps1**"*